 *Under the No Surprises Act, the hospital cannot bill you for costs above the amount allowed by Blue Cross.

 Many services will not be paid for by Blue Cross or will be paid at a lesser amount when Michigan Medicine leaves our networks on July 1, 2026.
 Michigan Medicine could bill you the difference between what Blue Cross or BCN pays for the service and Michigan Medicine’s billed charges.
-We recommend you seek elective care at other in-network hospitals.
+We recommend you seek elective care at other participating hospitals.

 Medicare Advantage members are not impacted.